 How do you know if something’s up with your genitals?
 Take a good look and see.
 Might as well get comfortable with all your body parts so you know exactly what’s normal for you.
 Check yourself out regularly because knowing what you usually look like will make it easier to know if anything changes.

-- What does it mean for a guy to have “blue balls”?
+- What does it mean for someone to have “blue balls”?
 How do you get rid of them?

 - “Blue balls” refers to discomfort some people might feel in their testicles (balls) if they get turned on and don’t have an orgasm (cum).
 Not everyone gets this feeling and fortunately testicles don’t actually turn blue.
 If someone feels uncomfortable from blue balls it won’t last long.
 Some people say the “cure” for blue balls is masturbating and ejaculating.
 This can be done in the privacy of a bedroom or bathroom.
 Remember, nagging someone to have sex because you have blue balls is not ok and a form of sexual coercion.
 A person can take care of their blue balls themselves.